durcor/resume/src/cv.md

     - Utility for easily and automatically overclocking AMD GPUs on Linux.

 # Leadership Experience
+- Stevens Linux Users Group, *Hoboken, NJ* **(Feb.
+2020 - May 2022)**
+    - Founder and President - organized logistics of organization creation, led recruitment, and moderated communications.
+    - Communicated with student government and faculty, created a budget, and held interest meetings and events discussing free and open source software and hardware.
 - **Hackettstown High School FIRST Robotics**, *Hackettstown, NJ* **(Sept.
 2016 - Present)**
     - Mentor for educating new team members with software and logistical team operations.
     - Quartermaster for inventorying and organizing team supplies.